Skip to main content

 Stay tuned for further updates on these cases and other issues involving “E-tailer” liability.

 Established in 1947, the San Diego-based plaintiffs’ law firm of CaseyGerry practices in numerous areas including serious personal injury, complex litigation, class action, aviation, product liability, e-commerce litigation, and more.
-Milestone works in tandem with law firms by guiding trial lawyers and their clients through the critical decisions that come with settlement.
-We provide trusted guidance and strategies to set everyone up for a successful financial future.
+Milestone works in tandem with law firms by streamlining everything that comes after settlement.

 Leave a Reply